Industry News

 Different roles within marketing teams

-Proofreading is generally carried out by professionals specialising in content writing.
-Proofing, on the other hand, involves several contributors with technical and marketing skills.
+Proofreading is usually carried out by specialists in content writing.
+Proofing, on the other hand, involves several people with technical and marketing expertise.

 Marketing teams may also call on external experts or agencies to structure these stages and improve content validation in their projects.